Fair Value Framework (IFRS 13)

 --

-PxQ (price times quantity)
+PxQ (price multiplied by quantity)

-Unit of account and the valuation premise for non-financial assets
+Valuation premise for non-financial assets

 The transaction

-A fair value measurement assumes that the asset or liability is exchanged in an orderly transaction between market participants to sell the asset or transfer the liability at the measurement date under current market conditions.
-For the measurement purposes, it should be assumed that the transaction takes place in the principal market for the asset or liability.
-Principal market is the market with the greatest volume and level of activity for the asset or liability and which the entity has access to.
+Fair value measurement assumes that an asset or liability is exchanged in an orderly transaction between market participants, reflecting its sale or transfer under prevailing market conditions at the measurement date.
+Ideally, this transaction should occur in the asset or liability’s principal market, which is the market with the greatest volume and activity level that the entity can access.

 Market participants

-• are independent of each other,
+• Be independent of one another.

-See also Example 1 accompanying IFRS 13.
+See also Example 1 in IFRS 13.

 The price